WilstonOreo/omnidome/README.md

 1.1 Prerequisites
 =================

-Omnidome uses the Qt Framework and C++11 standard library and language standard.
+Omnidome uses the Qt Framework (minimum Version 5.6) and C++11 standard library and language standard.
 Its has currently been successfully build on MacOSX (Mavericks and Yosemite) and Ubuntu 14.04.

-For both MacOSX and Ubuntu, install Qt 5.4 via online installer from the website http://www.qt.io.
+For both MacOSX and Ubuntu, install Qt 5.6 via online installer from the website http://www.qt.io.
 Qt should be installed in the folder which lies on the same level as omnidome, e.g.:

 /your-project-folder